KiHa 100 series

-The KiHa 100 and 110 series (キハ100・110系) are diesel multiple unit (DMU) trains operated since 1990 by East Japan Railway Company (JR East) on non-electrified rural lines in Japan.
+The KiHa 100 and 110 series (キハ100・110系) are diesel multiple unit (DMU) railcars operated by East Japan Railway Company (JR East) since 1990, primarily on non-electrified rural lines in Japan.

+The "KiHa" designation derives from the classification system used by Japanese National Railways (JNR) for diesel railcars.
+"Ki" indicates a diesel-powered vehicle, while "Ha" indicates an ordinary passenger car, as opposed to a green car.

+The KiHa 100 series comprises "short" cars measuring 16.5 to 17 m in length, while the KiHa 110 series comprises "long" cars measuring 20 to 20.5 m.

 A total of 247 vehicles were built between 1989 and 1999 by Fuji Heavy Industries and Niigata Transys.

 Operations

 KiHa 100 and 110 series DMUs are based at the following depots and used on the following lines.